kanlongy/newpage/_pages/about.md

 Hi there! 你好呀! こんにちは!

-I'm **Kanlong Ye**, a Master's student in Mechanical Engineering (Robotics Track) at [Carnegie Mellon University](https://www.cmu.edu/), specializing in **Robotics and AI**.
+I'm Kanlong Ye, a Master's student in Mechanical Engineering (Robotics Track) at [Carnegie Mellon University](https://www.cmu.edu/), specializing in **Robotics and AI**.
 With a strong foundation in machine learning, deep learning, and generative AI, I am passionate about advancing intelligent robotic systems that can navigate and understand the physical world.

 At CMU, my research lies at the intersection of machine learning and robotics.
 I work in the [Computational Engineering & Robotics Lab (CERLAB)](https://zhefanxu.com/uav_team/) under Professor [Kenji Shimada](https://www.meche.engineering.cmu.edu/directory/bios/shimada-kenji.html).
 I've built full UAV autonomy stacks from the ground up—both in simulation (Gazebo, Isaac Sim) and on physical platforms—integrating perception, planning, and control for robust autonomous navigation.